Vegetable-SYC/IMU_Fusion_SYC/README.md

-# IMU_Fusion_SYC   v1.0.1
+# IMU_Fusion_SYC   v1.0.2

-The data of MPU6050 and QMC5883L can be read, and the data fusion of both can be realized
+The data of MPU6050 and QMC5883L can be read, and the data fusion of both can be realized, In github, I also provide a QMC5883L calibration value calculation [script](https://github.com/Vegetable-SYC/IMU_Fusion_SYC), which also contains the calibration method,Currently, only Chinese and English are supported.

 ## **How** to use?

 you can see [example sketch](https://github.com/Vegetable-SYC/IMU_Fusion_SYC), It includes how to read the data and how to get the merged data.

+## Attention

+Note that it is best to execute the method other than the gyroscope automatic calibration before running the begin method to avoid data calculation errors